 The Group's current financial instruments consist of cash, accounts receivable, short-term loans, lease liabilities and accounts payable and accrued liabilities.
 These financial assets and liabilities are measured at amortised cost.
 The fair value of these financial instruments approximates their carrying values due to the short-term nature of these instruments.
 The Group's non-current financial instruments consist of long-term loans and lease liabilities.
 The fair value of these instruments approximates their carrying values and lease liabilities.
-The fair value of these instruments approximates their carrying values and lease liabilities.
-The fair value of these instruments approximates their carrying values as any differences are not material.
-Financial assets and financial liabilities as at 31 December 2022 and 31 December 2021 were as follows:
+The fair value of these instruments approximates their carrying values and lease liabilities are as any differences are not material.
+Financial assets and financial liabilities as at 31 March 2023 and 31 December 2022 were as follows: